Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README.md

 2. Reference the Profile Constructor to your User Profile.
 3. At the Profile Constructor menu, click on Install Signing Accounts.
 This will generate a new node under "Task-Server-App-1" and save a file to your My-Secrets folder with the Signing Accounts of your User Profile.

-Congradulations!
+Congratulations!
 Now you are done with your profile.

 Remember to save your User Profile plugin, contribute it and check that it was merged at the Governance repository.